wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/ransomware-extortion-based-threats/includes/types-attack.md

 - Websites taking very long times to load.
 - Websites not loading or being unavailable.

-**Example:** A European gambling company was hit by the biggest and most complex attack ever recorded, luckily it was stopped before any ransom was paid, but in another case a high-profile on-line shopping site was subject to an attack, which lasted three days.
+**Example:** A European gambling company was hit by the biggest and most complex attack ever recorded, luckily it was stopped before any ransom was paid, but in another case a high-profile online shopping site was subject to an attack, which lasted three days.

 ## Encryption and locking malware attacks